-Annalisa wonders if they can rekindle their love in paradise, but there’s so little left.
+Annalisa feels their marriage is just a shell for others to see–there’s nothing left inside.
+She wonders if they can rekindle their love in paradise, but there’s so little left.
 They gave up on their marriage along with their dream of having children.
-This trip might be about saying goodbye to Vince, her marriage and an era in her life, or it might change everything.

 I’m releasing this one across multiple ebook retailers to reach more readers.
 In fact, I’ll be releasing some of my backlist across various retailers throughout this coming year, and posting the links on my Novels page.
 (While you’re there, check out the new cover for More Than a Promise!)

 I pushed things with this story; it’s literary/women’s fiction/romance/travel and looks at several emotionally charged issues.
 It’s Annalisa’s story, but also a romance between her and Drew.
 Their best friends, Melinda and Vince, have a storyline too.
 Costa Rica is similar to Point Hope (with Trey and Rosette), but I wanted to lighten the mood just a bit.
 It was also fun contrasting the coasts from Oregon and Costa Rica.
 I always get giddy excited about sharing a new book, and I hope you enjoy it. :)